dachad/tcpgoon/README.md

 ```

 And also emulating a travis job deployment (it publishes new binaries
-providing successful tests and the right credentials):
+providing successful tests and the right credentials, unless you also use the -r flag / dry-run):
 ```bash
 % ./_script/cibuild-docker -d
 ```